acima-credit/field_struct/README.md

 ## Attributes

-All structs can be defined with mutliple attributes.
+All structs can be defined with multiple attributes.
 Each attribute can:

 * Have a type: `:string`, `:integer`, `:float`, `:time`
 * Be `:required` (default) or `:optional`